-Pair with: Venzone close by or lunch at Dok in San Daniele.
+Pair with: Venzone or lunch at Dok in San Daniele

 Venzone is a walled, medieval town that is nice to walk around.
 There is also little crypt with a few mummies in it.
 Check out the pumpkin festival in the fall!

-Pair with: Bordeno Butterfly house or Aquileia (it’s a little far but that’s the day trip we did with my family).
+Pair with: Bordano Butterfly house or Aquileia (it’s a little far but that’s the day trip we did with my family)

-It used to be the third largest Roman city which are now just some ruins that are cool to walk around.
+It used to be the third largest Roman city, but now it’s just some ruins that are cool to walk around.
 They are scattered around the town, so get the audio guide for a couple euro and do the little walking tour.
 If you go, make sure the cathedral is open because it has an incredible mosaic floor!

 4. Visit a Market